Bhutan Tourist and

 Daily Tour Costs

-a travel information booklet detailing their role and
+booklet detailing their role and the regulations by

 The normal rates for tours in Bhutan is as below: